fadynabil2021/Career/Introduction To Linux (LFS101) /README.md

 ## What is included
 - `course-summary/` — Chapter-by-chapter Markdown summaries aligned with LFS101
 - `project/` — Production-grade simulation: implementation, scripts, and validation
-- `assets/` — Diagrams and assets used in documentation

 ## Quickstart (developer/testing)
 1. Clone the repo